Pelican, Yeti Coolers vs. Chest Freezer: Finding the Best Cold Storage for You

 Not only did the freezer keep the IcePlates frozen solid for the six hour drive, but once I got on site, I was able to plug it in and recover any thawing that had occurred (which was near zero, but this is a nice capability to have and might have been necessary in a different scenario or longer drive).

 The National Tactical Medic Competition was a great way for us to see how incredibly powerful the chest freezer is for portable cooling jobs.
-The Haier 3.5 cu foot Chest Freezer retails at Best Buy for about $200 while the Pelican 45 sells for X and the Yeti Tundra Y sells for Z. This means the Haier is A $ less expensive than the Pelican and B dollars less expensive than the Yeti.
+The Haier 3.5 cu foot Chest Freezer retails at Best Buy for about $200 while the Pelican 45 sells for $380 and the Yeti Tundra 45 sells for $300.
+You would need two 45 quart coolers to hold the equivalent volume of the 3.5 cu foot freezer, which makes the Haier freezer a much more economical purchase.
 That is a tough value proposition by itself, but especially daunting when you consider I could solo-load the Haier, while the Yeti and Pelican each require buddy loading.
 For any situation or mission requiring maximum cooling with infrastructure accessible inside of a 24 hour period, the Haier is the clear winner.

 However, if you are going to locations/sites without power or which require extraordinary durability, then our IcePlate Pelican Package might be the better solution.
 The Pelican and Yeti Coolers are still excellent for expeditionary situations where power is not available, weight isn’t a concern, storage density/capacity aren’t an issue and where budget isn’t a serious concern.